CORN @ HIGH ELEVATION

 2025 UPDATE

-I have heard of other people growing corn successfully around here, so this year (2025) I’ll be trying it one more time.
-Here are my reasons:
+2025: I have heard of other people growing corn successfully not too far from here, so this year I tried it one more time.
+Here were my reasons:

 • Every year is different.
 It is possible that my first trial just wasn’t a good year for corn.